maxammann/blog/content/posts/2021-04-30-tlspuffin-formal-model/index.md

 \end{align*}
 {{< /katex >}}

 These meta-rules allow us to use the above equational system together with the previous definition of deduction.
-In general it is undecidable whether two equations are equal given an arbitrary equational system.
+In general, it is undecidable whether two equations are equal given an arbitrary equational system.
 Therefore, we want to apply restriction on how we want to use the equational system.
 This is the motivation for term rewriting systems.

 ## Term Rewriting Systems (TRS)